 You should always consider using graphics and pictures for fun and entertaining advertising.
 Most consumers are often attracted by visual representation of what the ad is all about.
 Well-designed graphics and pictures can get your audience to pay more attention to the ad and even read the fine print.
 Your picture can even send a direct message to the audience without having to give much explanation in text.
 There has been so much creativity when it comes to graphics in print media in the past and you can get inspiration from magazines, books, newspapers and online communities.

 Make Sure your Images are Print Friendly:

-When choosing images to add to your print advert, you need to makes sure the images are at least 300 DPI.
+When choosing images to add to your print adverts, you need to makes sure the images are at least 300 DPI.
 If you are going to use pictures from other photographers, you should find out if they are copyright-free to avoid any legal trouble.
-Low-quality images often end up looking pixilated in print and lack visual appeal.
+Low-quality images often end up looking pixelated in print and lack visual appeal.
 If you are using a new design or image, make sure they are print ready.
 You can also print a few copies just to see what it looks like on paper before going into mass production.

 Relate to your Audience, do a Survey:

 The whole point of the advert is to show your audience that you have what they need.
 So how do you know what they need?
 You can get feedback from your audience using surveys.
 Surveys are a great way to gather customer feedback about their thoughts, opinions and expectations.
 You can carry out surveys on previous print adverts and use the feedback you receive to make your new adverts even better.
 If you are coming up with a new concept, conduct a test survey on the ad before releasing it.
 You can find a small part of your target demographic to participate in the survey as a representation of the larger masses and use their recommendations to adjust the design before going full public.
 Use spreadsheets or free online tools such as PanXpan’s survey response module to then share the survey results with your team and get feedback.